 While I’m mentioning it, why not scroll up to the image above and share this post on Pinterest!

 This is the plugin I use to manage comments on my blog.
-I love that it’s easy for anyone to leave a comment without having to sign into an account.
-It also allows my readers to leave a post of their own with their comment, allowing everyone to check out other blogs!
+I love that it’s easy for anyone to leave a comment and since it’s such a popular plugin, most people are familiar with it.

 One of the things that makes me most nervous about having a self-hosted blog is the possibility of losing all of my content.
 To ensure this doesn’t happen, I use this plugin to schedule a regular backup of my site meaning if the worst happened and I did lose my content, I would have a recent backed-up version to go back to.
 We work dang hard on these blogs, so we need to make sure we’re protecting them!